Sreoshi955/Sreoshi955/README.md

 ### 📄 Resume

-📄 *Coming Soon* — Reach out on [LinkedIn](https://www.linkedin.com/in/sreoshi-bhowmik-b04454303) for details.
+📄 Reach out on [LinkedIn](https://www.linkedin.com/in/sreoshi-bhowmik-b04454303) for details.

 ---